 They had a great time working on addition centers together and they were challenging each other to solve the math problems!

-To play this game, students rolled the dice, then added those amounts into their hive.
+To play this game, students rolled the dice and added those amounts into their hive.
 They then had to write the addition sentence to match.

 Of course our students were really excited to use the popcorn to add the numbers, and it provided a great sensory experience when they were working.
 The smell and feel of the kernels was a great way to get students to come to this center.